Last Updated on June 14, 2026 by Daniel Globe

 Natural Deodorizers for a Quick Refresh

-If you don’t have time for a full wash, natural deodorizers can help.
-Activated charcoal bags or baking soda sachets are excellent for absorbing odors overnight.
-Simply place them in the main compartment to soak up moisture and scents.
-You can also lightly mist the interior with a mixture of white vinegar and water (one part vinegar to three parts water).
-The vinegar smell fades quickly, taking most odors with it.
-For a pleasant aroma, place a dry tea bag or a dryer sheet in small pockets to keep the bag smelling clean between deeper cleanings.
+You can also lightly mist the interior with a mix of white vinegar and water (one part vinegar to three parts water).
+The vinegar smell fades quickly and takes most odors with it.
+For a pleasant scent between deeper cleans, place a dry tea bag or a dryer sheet in the small pockets to keep the bag smelling clean.

 Products Worth Considering